Black Community & Parkinson’s

 Building A Support Team

 Consider joining a support group within the PD community.
 These groups can provide the opportunity to talk about shared experiences and can help prevent feelings of isolation.
 Support groups can also be particularly helpful in identifying educational materials, PD specialists, and other community resources.
+Call our Helpline at 1-800-4PD-INFO (1-800-473-4636) to find one near you.
 Staying connected with others in the PD community can relieve stress and lead to new friendships.

 Making an Impact

-The Parkinson’s Foundation works to remove barriers to care, make research more inclusive, and ensure that information and resources are always accessible.
+The Parkinson’s Foundation works to remove barriers to care, make research more inclusive, and support populations of focus through information and resources.

-Explore Parkinson’s Disease Storybook, a compilation of narratives of African American and Black individuals and caregivers who are living with PD, produced by Columbia University Irving Medical Center, a Parkinson's Foundation Center of Excellence
+- Explore Parkinson’s Disease Storybook, a compilation of narratives of Black and African Americans with PD and care partners, produced by Columbia University Irving Medical Center, a Parkinson's Foundation Center of Excellence.

-The Foundation’s community grant program also funds programs that reach the Black community, such as the 2021 program, “Parkinson’s Disease Outreach Program to African Americans in Alachua County.”
+The Foundation’s community grant program funds programs that reach the Black and African American members of the PD community.

 Looked Over, Left Behind: Black Americans Face Gaps in Parkinson’s Care